 Service Learning Internships (SLI) - Students interested in serving others and desiring to make an impact in their community can participate in a Service Learning Internship (SLI).
 Students serve 30 hours at a faith-based nonprofit agency over a period of one semester.
 Students will reflect on an article that is assigned as well as turn in a final project that expresses the experiences and lessons learned throughout the internship.
 Upon satisfactory completion of all requirements, students receive 20 CLW credits.
-Students must apply and be accepted by the ACTS Office prior to beginning the internship.
-Interested students can call the ACTS Office located in the Spiritual Life Office.
+Students must apply and be accepted by the Spiritual Life Office prior to beginning the internship.
+Interested students can contact Danny Miller or Roquee Forson.

-Church Leadership Internships (CLI) - The CLI is an internship for those students who want to be in leadership in their local Christian church.
+• Church Leadership Internships (CLI) - The CLI is an internship for those students who want to be in leadership in their local Christian church.
 The Spiritual Life office would like to be a part of mentoring and celebrating the gifts of our students in the ministry settings that God has placed on their lives.
 The definition of leadership for this internship consists of one who guides, directs, and/or presides over an activity, program or group of people.
 Students participating in this internship will complete 30 hours of service in one semester at one Christian ministry site.
 Components of this leadership opportunity include a written proposal, an on-site supervisor and accountability group, and a final reflection paper.
 The CLI may not be used in conjunction with meeting academic requirements and/or receiving monetary compensation.
 Upon satisfactory completion of all requirements, students receive 20 CLW credits.

 A student may complete one CLI and SLI in their career as a student at HBU.
 In addition to completing either the SLI or CLI, a student is able to receive the maximum 20 CLW credits per semester.
-Interested students can contact the Director of Spiritual Life.
+Interested students can contact the University Minister.